Three of those lessons are that

 3. talent is for the benefit of people other than one’s self – in this case it was for the master, and in a socially conscious society, talent is for the service of others.
 Remember King David, for example, whose musical skills were for soothing King Saul, or Dorcas who had made garments for people in the community.
 If we serve the people, we serve God as well.
 Remember what Jesus said – those who will enter the kingdom are those who feed the hungry, heal the sick and visit those in prison.

 So from the parable, one can say that there’s no such thing as “talent development.”
-One has either received a particular talent from God, or hasn’t.
-And everyone has at least one talent.
-Some have several talents, while others may have fewer which they use to make a great impact.
+And everyone has a talent.
+Some have several different talents, while others may have fewer which they use to make a great impact.
 So what matters is that one is in a context where the talent becomes evident, and usually that context involves a collective project at church, in a class or elsewhere.
 Usually, we get to find out our talents from how people respond to the work we do.

 The idea of “talent development” is therefore misleading.
 It probably came from politicians who want to promise prosperity in the midst of rising unemployment in order to get our vote.
 And as typical politicians, they are taking credit for what they have not done, because no human being can “develop” talent.
 Talent is God-given.

 What human beings can develop is skills and a work ethic.
 Without skills, and without a work ethic, one basically buries their talent in the sand, like the worker in the parable.
 The relationship between talent and skills is the same as that between fuel and a car.
 Without fuel, the car cannot move.
 But fuel without a car is just petrol in a jerrican.
 It won’t take you from point A to point B. But also, the vehicle cannot move without someone to drive the car.
 And that driver is called work.